benroberts999/ampsci/doc/tutorial.md

 ./ampsci -o
 ```

 The second option, which is a sub-input-block, `options` is the set of options for the given operator.
 Most operators have no extra options, so this can be left blank.
-Some (e.g., hyperfine operatr `hfs` have many available options).
+Some (e.g., hyperfine operator `hfs` have many available options).
 Like above, you can see the available options by further passing the operator name after `-o`.
 For example:

 ```bash
 ./ampsci -o hfs